code4policy/modules/finalproject/project.md

 ## Availability

-I am on campus most of Saturday and Sunday and available to meet either in person or via video chat.
+~~I am on campus most of Saturday and Sunday and available to meet either in person or via video chat.
 I will be in the classroom (R-306).
-Just shoot me a message on slack letting me know you're coming in case I'm wandering around Harvard Square or at a nearby cafe and I can arrange to meet you there or can help remotely via Slack.
+Just shoot me a message on slack letting me know you're coming in case I'm wandering around Harvard Square or at a nearby cafe and I can arrange to meet you there or can help remotely via Slack.~~

+**note for 2021 students**: I will be available on ohyay most of the day after noon on Saturday and Sunday.
+I may be wandering around the house, but Slack me and I will appear!

 ## Course Evaluations